dlsf/hope/README.md

 # Hope

-Hope is a Minecraft server reimplementation using modern java features such as virtual threads.
+Hope is a Minecraft server reimplementation using modern Java features such as virtual threads.

 ## Goals